qlik-oss/core-website/docs/licensing.md

     You will also need to pass in a setting to Qlik Associative Engine to enable licensing.
     See [License configuration](./services/licenses.md#configuration) page.

-    With a license the community limitations will no longer apply.

 ## Third Party Licenses